stangh/Get-AVInfo/README.md

 ---

 As with all things PowerShell, read the detailed help provided in the script to learn how to use it.
+Just run:
-Just run **`help Get-AVInfo -detailed`**.
+**`help Get-AVInfo -detailed`**.